MAKE A DONATION

-Kerry, Sam and Tricia provide a point of contact for patients and professionals and providing education and emotional support.
-They are responsible for ensuring the care of all patients linked in to the service through audit and appraisal as well as providing teaching for nursing staff from neurology units across the north of England.
+Kerry, Sam and Tricia provide a point of contact for patients and professionals and provide education, support and advice.
+They are responsible for ensuring the care of all patients linked in to the service as well as providing teaching and information for nursing staff from neurology units across the north of England.

 Orthoptist: Val Trimble